 1. Buying convenience food

-We know, time is short for most families.
-But if your budget is really tight, making meals from scratch will save your wallet.
-Using your slow cooker or instant pot can help make up some time in the kitchen.
+We know time is short for most families, but if your budget is really tight, making meals from scratch will save your wallet.
+Using your slow cooker, instant pot or air fryer can help make up some time in the kitchen.
 Another way around the weeknight time crunch is to do prep work for some of your meals on the weekends, or even prepare some make-ahead meals to reheat on busy nights.
 Pre-chopped, frozen veggies such as onions or bell peppers, and jarred, minced garlic are good staples to keep around.
 They cost slightly more than doing the chopping yourself, but if you use these in homemade meals, you will see savings overall.

 2. Not taking advantage of your chain’s customer rewards